Zakariya-1221/Creatorverse/README.md

 WEB103 Prework - Creatorverse
 Submitted by: Zakariya Ahmed

-About this web app: Creatorverse is a web app that allows users to showcase creators they like.
-Users can add creators with their names, descriptions, at least one social media link, and an optional photo.
-Users also have the ability to edit or delete creators as needed.
-Each creator has a unique link for their profile, and on the main page, all creators are listed together as cards.
-The app's backend is powered by Supabase, and the frontend styling is done using Picocss.
+About this web app: Creatorverse is a web application designed to empower users to feature their favored creators.
+Users are enabled to include creators, along with their names, descriptions, at minimum one social media link, and an optional image.
+Additionally, users possess the capability to modify or remove creators as required.
+Each creator possesses an exclusive profile link, and the main page seamlessly displays all creators as cohesive cards.
+The application's backend is supported by Supabase, while the frontend aesthetics are crafted through the utilization of Picocss.

 Time spent: **👉🏿 72** hours